froala/meteor-froala/README.md

 How do I use it?
 ================

-Open terminal in your meteor project directory and execute following command: `meteor add uzumaxy:froala`
+Open terminal in your meteor project directory and execute following command: `meteor add froala:editor`

 License